 Our one complaint about the softbox is it doesn’t fold up as compactly as we’d wish - it ends up being longer than the 24-inch side of the flex light.
-Folded up, the softbox and the support bracket both take up a lot more space than the flex light itself, which is not very convenient for packing.
+Folded up, the softbox takes up a lot more space than the flex light itself, which is not very convenient for packing.

 Finally, the key to our choosing this light over the others is the dimmer box is really small, and it includes a V-mount tray for batteries.
 This really is the most compact battery solution we’ve seen for flex lights yet, and even with a 160W V-mount it’s still very portable and convenient.
 The dimmer box includes a little plastic hook that makes it easy to hang it from a light stand knob.